dedayoa/arrow-weekday/README.md

 Utilities for working with week days and weekend days in Arrow.
 It assumes a Western workweek, in which weekends are Saturday and Sunday.

-*This module was inspired by arrowObj-business; https://github.com/jmeas/moment-business/*
+*This module was inspired by moment-business; https://github.com/jmeas/moment-business/*

 ### Motivation